vSphere Data Protection (VDP) FAQ (2016565)

 A checkpoint is a system-wide backup taken for the express purpose of assisting with disaster recovery.
 Checkpoints are scheduled and created once a day during the maintenance window.
 VDP stores two checkpoints (one validated and one not validated).

 If a rollback fails, then deployment of a new VDP appliance is required.
 Migrating configuration and backup data from one appliance to another is not supported in VDP 5.1, this functionality was added in VDP 5.5.

 No. The backup jobs are scanned at the start of the backup window.
 If the job does not exist at this time, it will not run.
 It will be scheduled to automatically start at the next backup window.
 However, you can manually start a backup job during the backup window.

 Q: Can I schedule backup jobs to run at different times?

-There is only one backup window per VDP appliance.
+In VDP 5.1.x, there is only one backup window per VDP appliance.
 The backup jobs are run during this backup window.
 It is not possible to create separate backup windows for each backup job.
 When creating a backup job, it is possible to define how often the backup runs.
 For example, daily, weekly, or monthly.

 Q: How many backups can run in parallel?

 Each VDP appliance can simultaneously back up a maximum of eight virtual machines.

 The file-level restore is web-based, so a supported web browser is required.
 At the time of writing, a command-line FLR is not available.

 Q: Are there any prerequisites to use the FLR?